Rainy234/mpdocs/docs/affiliate-pro/user-guide.rst

 .. image:: https://cdn.mageplaza.com/docs/aff-assign-to-affiliate-group.gif

-5.2.
+7.2.
 Add New Transaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: https://i.imgur.com/JF485Db.png

 * **Account**

-  * Click to this field to show the affilicate account and then you can choose the account to add transaction in
+  * Click to this field to show the affiliate account and then you can choose the account to add transaction in

   * This is a required field